ZhangChenALEX/CS216-Project/README.md

 # CS216-Project
-Places to store our data.
+Places to store our data and files.